-It should be noted that the CAMI architecture, the semantic encoding of its components are restricted to the scope of the verification, and hence the components like the Database, UI, Security and Privacy are not encoded as STA.
-The semantic encoding produces a complex NSTA comprising 32 STA, out of which 18 STA are produced by encoding the 10 AC of CAMI (4 sensors: one for detecting pulse data deviation, two for fall detection and one for fire detection, data collector, MQ, RBR, CBR, daily activity detection, fuzzy logic) and the remaining 12 by encoding 6 CC (Local Processor, Cloud Processor, DSS (Local and Cloud), Context modeling in DSS(Local and Cloud) of the AADL model of CAMI.
-On the other hand, the NSTA model of the minimum architecture configuration comprises of only 18 STAs and is shown to be scalable with exhaustive analysis.
+It should be noted that in the CAMI architecture, the semantic encoding of its components are restricted to the scope of the verification, and hence the components like the Database, UI, Security, and Privacy are not encoded as STA.
+The semantic encoding produces a complex NSTA comprising 32 STA, out of which 18 STA are produced by encoding the 10 AC of CAMI (four sensors: one for detecting pulse data deviation, two for fall detection and one for fire detection, data collector, Message Queue, RBR, CBR, daily activity detection, fuzzy logic) and the remaining 12 by encoding six CC (Local Processor, Cloud Processor, DSS (Local and Cloud), and Context modeling in DSS(Local and Cloud) of the AADL model of CAMI.
+On the other hand, the NSTA model of the minimum architecture configuration is comprised of only 18 STAs and is shown to be scalable with exhaustive analysis.

-7 AAL Architecture Verification and Discussion
+7. AAL Architecture Verification and Discussion